aliguori2806/sipmpy/sipmpy/README.rst

 Inverse IV curves at different temperatures: breakdown voltage evaluation through the inverse logarithmic derivative method and analysis of the temperature dependence of breakdown voltage and current

 Waveforms: evaluation of the amplitude and charge integrated spectra and their multi-gaussian fit, from which the SiPM gain and several other parameters are returned.

+* Resources

+For a complete description of the analyses, see https://www.overleaf.com/read/bcfgtxpqhhhc